Chair of the Department of Physical Therapy

 Operational and Financial Management

-- Oversee that appropriate processes and procedures are in place to ensure efficient day-to-day operations within the DPT Program;
+- Oversee that appropriate processes and procedures are in place to ensure efficient day-to-day operations within the department.

-- With support from the Dean’s office, ensure fiscal well-being of the DPT Program;
+- With support from the Dean’s office, ensure fiscal well-being of the department.

 - Develop and implement a financially sound and cost-effective faculty practice plan.

-Preferred qualifications for this position include meeting the accreditation criteria to serve as program director.
+Qualifications for this position include meeting the accreditation criteria to serve as program director for the Doctor of Physical Therapy Program.

 - Six years of full-time higher education experience and a minimum of 4 years full-time experience in a physical therapy education program;

-- Evidence of scholarly achievement including published research within peer-reviewed professional journals; preferred applicants will be eligible for faculty appointment at the rank of Associate Professor or Professor, depending on qualifications and have a demonstrated history of success in the areas of research and scholarship, to include successful external grant funding;
+- Evidence of scholarly achievement including published research within peer-reviewed professional journals; preferred applicants will be eligible for faculty appointment at the rank of Associate Professor or Professor, depending on qualifications;

 - Emerging or established national or international leadership in physical therapy;